stevenMouret/web-accessibility-guidelines/_doc/accessibility/mandatory-elements/page-title.md

 Page titles are the first information available to users and serve as the basis for browsers to produce a navigation history or list of open tabs.

-In their absence or irrelevance, the blind, the severely visually impaired and the mentally or cognitively handicapped will have great difficulty finding a page in the navigation history or in the list of open tabs.
+In their absence or irrelevance, the blind, the severely visually impaired and the people with mental or cognitive disabilities will have great difficulty finding a page in the navigation history or in the list of open tabs.

-When pages are part of a process, blind and severely visually impaired people who use a screen reader may not understand the process.
+When pages are part of a process, people who are blind or severely visually impaired who use a screen reader may not understand the process.

 Finally, when the page is bookmarked, the absence of a title or lack of relevance will force these users to systematically modify the proposed title, which can make the use of a site complex, especially for people with motor disabilities.